Making small changes to your lifestyle can help you live well after a diagnosis of MS. It can make it easier to cope with symptoms or relapses.

 - Who could support or advise you?

-Maintaining overall health will also allow you to continue to do the things you enjoy, and the things you need to do, such as work or studying.
-Going to work has benefits in addition to being paid.
+Maintaining your health and wellbeing by doing as much as you can, or want to do, will help keep your body and mind and body as active and strong as possible.
+It will also allow you to continue to do the things you enjoy, and the things you need to do, such as work or studying.
+Going to work has benefits besides being paid.
 Being in education is more than gaining skills and knowledge.
 You can socialise, meet new people, feel valued and pursue your goals in life.
-All of these things can be incentives to work or study well after a diagnosis of MS.
+All are incentives to continue working or studying after a diagnosis of MS.

-Although professional help is important, there's lots that you can do yourself.
-Adopting a healthy lifestyle can be part of managing your MS well.
-Also, you can learn from others who are willing to share their experiences and tips for living with MS. Hearing about your experiences may help them too.
+Although professional support from your MS team is important, there's lots that you can do for yourself.
+Adopting a healthy lifestyle is just one aspect of managing your MS well.
+Hearing other people’s experiences and sharing tips for living with MS can be helpful too.